 Encarnacion takes physical to finalize $65M Indians deal

-In this Oct.
-7, 2016, file photo, Toronto Blue Jays' Edwin Encarnacion hits a solo home run off of Texas Rangers' Yu Darvish in the fifth inning of Game 2 of baseball's American League Division Series in Arlington, Texas.
-The free agent slugger is undergoing a medical evaluation, the final step before he officially signs with the Cleveland Indians.
+FILE - In this Oct.
+7, 2016, file photo, Toronto Blue Jays' Edwin Encarnacion celebrates his solo home run off a pitch from Texas Rangers' Yu Darvish in the fifth inning of Game 2 of baseball's American League Division Series...
+The free agent slugger was undergoing a medical evaluation Wednesday, the final step before he joins Cleveland and slides into the middle of the AL champions' lineup.
+One of baseball's most consistent power hitters, Encarnacion agreed to a $65 million, three-year contract with the Indians before Christmas.

 Add your comments below